abhiTronix/vidgear/docs/help/get_help.md

 There are several ways such as:

-&thinsp;

-## Frequently Asked Questions :material-chat-question:
+## Frequently Asked Questions :material-chat-alert:

-> Got a question related to VidGear Working?
+> Got a question related to Vidgear?

-Checkout the **Frequently Asked Questions** - a curated list of all the questions with adequate answer that we commonly receive for quickly troubleshooting your problems:
+You can checkout the **Frequently Asked Questions** - a curated list of all the questions with adequate answer that we commonly receive for quickly troubleshooting your problems:

 - [General FAQs ➶](general_faqs.md)
 - [CamGear FAQs ➶](camgear_faqs.md)